marbetschar/marco.betschart.name/about-my-website.md

 ## Why the distinction is very important

+{% hint style="danger" %}
-> Areas of responsibilities are a bad way to measure productivity - if you don't make the distinction, they will eventually kill your motivation.
+Areas of responsibilities are a bad way to measure productivity - if you don't make the distinction, they will eventually kill your motivation.
+{% endhint %}

 How can you tell if you "live a healthier life", "learn new things" or "beeing a better spouse"?
 Exactly: you can't!
 But its easy to tell if you: